appleflyerv3/badrecovery/writeup.md

 The difference between the first 2 is negligible; the default size of the rootfs partitions was changed from 2 GiB to 4 GiB.
 The v3 disk layout reorders some partitions, and adds new partitions (MINIOS-A/B and POWERWASH-DATA).

-While looking at the layouts (primary legacy and v2), you may notice that the user data partition (STATE/stateful) is situated immediately after ROOT-A. Great, that means we can overflow data from ROOT-A into stateful, right?
+While looking at the layouts (primarily legacy and v2), you may notice that the user data partition (STATE/stateful) is situated immediately after ROOT-A. Great, that means we can overflow data from ROOT-A into stateful, right?
 Well, kind of.

 An optimization was added to chromeos-install in [r86](https://crrev.com/c/2330304), which splits the rootfs copied from the USB drive to the internal drive into 4 chunks.
 This allows the recovery process to be faster overall, as it takes advantage of the disk cache to avoid copying the same data twice.
 (As remember, ROOT-A of the USB drive is copied to both ROOT-A and ROOT-B of the internal disk) However, this creates an issue.
 While we can still overflow data into stateful, ROOT-A ends up with an exact copy of the data on stateful.
-This makes the system unable to boot into ChromeOS after recovery, as ROOT-A is always first rootfs booted after recovery.
+This makes the system unable to boot into ChromeOS after recovery, as ROOT-A is always the first rootfs booted after recovery.

 ![image](assets/images/chunked.jpg)
 Chunks being copied to the disk in a normal recovery image, and chunks being copied to the disk when ROOT-A has been expanded.